gbonan/CLM-ml_v2.CHATS/README.md

 110960, https://doi.org/10.1016/j.agrformet.2025.110960.

 Supplied here are the source code and input datasets to run the simulations reported in the manuscript.
-The 30-minute observation dataset created and used for model evaluation (see the Agric.
-For.
-Meteorol. manuscript for documentation) is available separately at https://doi.org/10.5281/zenodo.17426258.
+The 30-minute observation dataset created and used for model evaluation (see Bonan et al. (2026) for documentation) is available separately at https://doi.org/10.5281/zenodo.17426258.

 ***Directory structure***